 His upward trajectory didn’t sop there.
 The following year at the Rio Olympics he again broke the world record on his way to Olympic gold, winning by over a second and a half, clocking a 57.13.
 On the final night in Rio he broke another barrier, swimming an unthinkable 56.59 on his leg of silver medal-winning leg of the 4x100m medley relay.

-Peaty continues to chip away at his own world record (it now stands at 57.10), steadily working his way towards his goal of swimming a :56 from a flat start.
+Peaty continued to chip away at his own world record (it then stood at 57.10), steadily working his way towards his goal of swimming a :56 from a flat start.
+He accomplished the feat in 2019 with a new World Record of 56.88.
 There’s plenty the rest of us can learn from Adam Peaty’s pool-rattling ascent to the top of the podium.

 The struggle is universal.